Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Conclusions

 Mixing angles larger than $U_{\alpha I}^2\sim 10^{-7}-10^{-6}$ generally require a parameter tuning to avoid large neutrino masses and observable neutrinoless double $\beta$ decay unless there is a protecting symmetry (approximate $B-L$-conservation).
 An interesting consequence is that the combined constraints from direct searches, neutrino oscillation data and neutrinoless double $\beta$ decay can be a factor 2 stronger than the upper bound on $U_{\alpha I}^2$ from direct searches quoted in the literature: To avoid large neutrino masses, two of the heavy neutrinos $N_I$ and $N_J$ must have degenerate masses.
 If these cannot be resolved experimentally, then the direct search bound should be applied to the sum $U_{\alpha I}^2+U_{\alpha J}^2$.
 Since the allowed parameter space for mixings larger than than $U_{\alpha I}^2\sim 10^{-6}$ consists only of rather specific regions in which the violation of $B-L$ is suppressed, it can probably be considerably constrained (or even excluded) if one imposes additional requirements (besides explaining the observed neutrino masses).
 Examples for such additional requirements could be successful low scale leptogenesis or a theoretical prejudice on the flavour structure of the Yukawa coupling and Majorana mass matrices from model building.

 There are several existing and upcoming collider experiments which are capable of probing significant fractions of the allowed parameter space.
-The NA62 experiment may close the gap between the upper bound on $U_{e I}^2$ and $U_{\mu I}^2$ from experiment and the lower bound from BBN for $M_I$ below the kaon mass for $n=2$, thus excluding part of the mass range we consider.
+The NA62 experiment may close the gap between the upper bound on $U_{e}^2$ and $U_{\mu}^2$ from experiment and the lower bound from BBN for $M_I$ below the kaon mass for scenario A, thus excluding part of the mass range we consider.
 The proposed SHiP experiment at CERN could probe most of the parameter space for $M_I$ below the D meson mass.
 A part of this region will also be accessible to a SHiP-like experiment using the DUNE beam.
 If the mass $m_{\rm lightest}$ of the lightest SM neutrino is near the cosmological upper bound, a realistic improvement of the current SHiP design could reach down to the lower bound on $U_I^2$ from neutrino oscillation data.
 SHiP could also improve the sensitivity of past searches in the mass range between the D meson and B meson masses by 2-4 orders of magnitude.
 Heavy neutrinos with larger masses can be searched for in gauge boson decays at LHC.
 A powerful lepton collider, such as the ILC or the proposed FCC-ee, or the CEPC would, however, be several orders of magnitude more sensitive than the LHC.
 A discovery at any of these experiments would be of great importance, as it could unveil the origin of neutrino masses.

-The vast majority of past searches has been focused on LNV processes, such as $pp\rightarrow W^*\rightarrow N\ell^\pm\rightarrow \ell^\pm\ell^\pm j j$ (for $M$ above the electroweak scale) or $B^\pm\rightarrow \mu^\pm N\rightarrow \mu^\pm\mu^\pm\pi^\mp$ (for $M\sim$ GeV), which are ``smoking gun'' signals for heavy Majorana neutrinos.
-However, our results show that consistency of experimentally accessible $U_{\alpha I}^2$ with neutrino oscillation data and non-observation of neutrinoless double $\beta$ decay requires the implementation of an approximate lepton number conservation in the seesaw mechanism, which would effectively suppress all LNV signals.
+The vast majority of past searches has been focused on LNV processes, which are viewed ``smoking gun'' signals for heavy Majorana neutrinos.
+However, our results confirm the result of earlier studies that consistency of experimentally accessible $U_{\alpha I}^2$ with neutrino oscillation data and non-observation of neutrinoless double $\beta$ decay requires the implementation of an approximate lepton number conservation in the seesaw mechanism, which would effectively suppress all LNV signals.
 Experiments that probe mixing angles $U_{\alpha I}^2>10^{-7}$ should therefore look for signatures that do not rely on LNV, including LFV processes, displaced vertices or kinematic observables (e.g. ``peak searches'').